ryan-williams/sensors/README.md

 [![](https://cl.ly/77642052ea2c/Screen%20Shot%202018-11-21%20at%202.14.24%20PM.png)](http://boodoir.runsascoded.com)

+The sawtooths are where the heater turned on / ran.
+Can you see where someone took a shower? 😂

 ## Background

 Most people don't understand that warmer air is less humid, even if it has the same amount of water in it; warmer air can hold more water, so it is "thirstier", and more prone to stealing water from e.g. your skin.